-We are currently integrated with approximately 124 software partners that are providers of our customers' primary enterprise management systems.
-Our integrations ensure seamless delivery of our full suite of payment processing capabilities to our customers.
-These integrations are also a critical part of our marketing strategy, as many customers will prefer to award their payments business to payments processors who have worked to integrate their solutions into the customer's enterprise management systems.
+As of December 31, 2021, we were integrated with approximately 222 software partners that are providers of our clients' primary enterprise management systems.
+Our integrations ensure seamless delivery of our full suite of payment processing capabilities to our clients.
+These integrations are also a critical part of our marketing strategy, as many clients will prefer to award their payments business to payments processors who have worked to integrate their solutions into the client's enterprise management systems.